Pylons/pyramid/docs/narr/views.rst

 renderer

-  This is either a single term (e.g. ``json``) or a string implying a path (e.g. ``templates/views.pt``).
-If the renderer is a single term, the specified term will be used to look up a renderer implementation, and that renderer inplementation will be used to construct a response from the view return value.
+  This is either a single string term (e.g. ``json``) or a string implying a path or :term:`resource specification` (e.g. ``templates/views.pt``).
+If the renderer value is a single term (does not contain a dot ``.``), the specified term will be used to look up a renderer implementation, and that renderer inplementation will be used to construct a response from the view return value.
 If the renderer term contains a dot (``.``), the specified term will be treated as a path, and the filename extension of the last element in the path will be used to look up the renderer implementation, which will be passed the full path.
 The renderer implementation will be used to construct a response from the view return value.

-  Note that if the view itself returns a response (see :ref:`the_response), the specified renderer implementation is never called.
+  Note that if the view itself returns a response (see :ref:`the_response`), the specified renderer implementation is never called.

   When the renderer is a path, although a path is usually just a